 Strategy as a successful course of action has also been used in the context of corporations and executive management.
 Philip Selznick (1957) has been one of the founding fathers of strategic management.
 In his classic on institutional leadership, he argues that top management is not primarily about administrative efficiency or about improving the organisation as a production machine.
 Top management should be regarded as a kind of statesmanship.
 Top management's primary responsibility is to align the social environment of an organisation and the organisation's internal conditions.
 Ever since the advent of strategic management, numerous approaches have been developed and lots of knowledge has been gathered.
-Mintzberg, Ahlstrand, and Lampel have attempted to synthesize the knowledge on strategic management.
-They have distinguished ten schools of thought on strategic management.
+Mintzberg, Ahlstrand, and Lampel have attempted to synthesize the knowledge on strategic management.7 They have distinguished ten schools of thought on strategic management.
 Whereas some of these schools focus on goals and design and (strategic) planning, other schools approach strategic management from the perspective of positioning, learning, or culture.
 Again in their synthesis, one of the core elements of strategic management seems to be the alignment between the organisation and its environment.
 In order to analyse the interplay between the organisation and its environment they use the concept of configuration.
 Configuration refers to a stable match of the organisation's characteristics with the environment in which the organisation operates.
-From a slightly different perspective, Mulgan has analysed how strategy should be organised in public organisations.
-Whereas most strategic managements focus on successful corporative strategies, Mulgan claims that "all successful governments have created spaces for thought, learning, and reflection to resist the tyranny of the immediate".9
+From a slightly different perspective, Mulgan has analysed how strategy should be organised in public organisations.8 Whereas most strategic managements focus on successful corporative strategies, Mulgan claims that "all successful governments have created spaces for thought, learning, and reflection to resist the tyranny of the immediate".9

 Warfare and strategic management are not the only contexts in which the concept of strategy has been used.
 Perhaps most of the strategy literature nowadays focuses on politics and political communication.
 Both the stakes and the findings resemble those of warfare and strategic management.
-In the realm of politics, strategy refers to winning campaigns, gaining and using power effectively, and successful survival in the politi-
+In the realm of politics, strategy refers to winning campaigns, gaining and using power effectively, and successful survival in the political arena.
+Again a major lesson appears to be that functioning strategies are those that are in alignment with the social, cultural, technological, and economic context in which they are deployed.
+Machiavelli's Il Principe provides a famous example.
+He argues among others that political strategies have to be fitted to the regime of a State, the way a ruler has gained power and the type of position a ruler occupies.
+Creating 'competitive advantage' in a business environment, creating 'shih' in warfare and successfully gaining and keeping political power seem to be a matter of aligning one's course of action and the context in which it has to work.
+Contemporary approaches to political strategy primarily focus on communication.10

-Henry Mintzberg, Bruce Ahlstrand and Joseph Lampel, Strategy Safari - Your Complete Guide Through the Wilds of Strategic Management, Pearson Education Limited, Harlow, United Kingdom, 2009.
+7 Henry Mintzberg, Bruce Ahlstrand and Joseph Lampel, Strategy Safari - Your Complete Guide Through the Wilds of Strategic Management, Pearson Education Limited, Harlow, United Kingdom, 2009.

-&lt;sup>8 Geoff Mulgan, The Art of Public Strategy.
+8 Geoff Mulgan, The Art of Public Strategy.
 Mobilizing Power and Knowledge for the Common Good, Oxford University Press, Oxford, 2009.